Leon Stickle: Controversy

-Post Linesman Career
+Post-linesman career

 After a 27-year career patrolling the blue lines, Stickle joined the Western Professional Hockey League, where he spent three seasons as supervisor of officials before being named director of officiating in July 2000.
 In 2003, Stickle was hired as the NHL's supervisor of officials.
 Stickle left his job at the time as director of hockey operations for the Central Hockey League.
 Stickle spent 27 seasons as a linesman in the NHL before moving to the CHL.